 The NHS is currently delivering the largest vaccination programme in its history, with three different delivery routes for the COVID-19 vaccine.
 These are:

 - Vaccination centres – large sites convenient for transport networks

 - Local vaccine services – provided by GPs and pharmacies

-Now that we have a vaccine that has been confirmed as safe and effective by the MHRA, we can begin to roll it out to those groups who the independent JCVI* have decided need it most when the supplies are available to us.
+Now that we have a vaccine that has been confirmed as safe and effective by the MHRA, we are rolling it out to those groups who the independent JCVI* have decided need it most when the supplies are available to us.
 To help to deliver the roll out, UCLH has partnered with the Francis Crick Institute to set up a new large scale vaccination centre.

-We will shortly begin to invite people to come to the centre to receive their vaccine.
-As there is a limit to parking facilities in the local area, we will be encouraging patients to use public transport to come to their appointment.
+As there is a limit to parking facilities in the local area, we encourage patients to use public transport to come to their appointment.

 * Joint Committee on Vaccination and Immunisation – the independent committee of experts which advises UK health departments on immunisation.